-In considering any suggested mitigation proposed by the consulting paleontologist, the City's Community Development Department Staff shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, Specific or General Plan policies and land use assumptions, and other considerations.
+In considering any suggested mitigation proposed by a consulting paleontologist, the City's Community Development Department Staff shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, General Plan policies and land use assumptions, and other considerations.
 If avoidance is unnecessary or infeasible, other appropriate measures (e.g., data recovery) shall be instituted.
-Work may proceed on other parts of the project site while mitigation for paleontological resources is carried out.
+Work may proceed on other parts of the Project site while mitigation for paleontological resources is carried out.

-With the application of this mitigation measure to any future development project the impacts on paleontological resources will be less than significant.
+With application of this mitigation any impacts on paleontological resources will be less than significant.

-3.8 Greenhouse Gas Emissions
+3.8.
+Greenhouse Gas Emissions